-- Support Services: The WUCA staff will retain a consultant to provide administrative and website support services through a contract agreement with an individual sponsoring agency.
+- Support Services and Events: The WUCA staff will retain a consultant to provide administrative and website support services through a contract agreement with an individual sponsoring agency.

 - Fiscal Agent: The Metropolitan Water District of Southern California (MWD) acts as Fiscal Agent for WUCA.